Hierarchyj/Hierarchyj/README.md

-  <p align="center">Sociopathy & psychopathy inflicts a negative impact on how I interact with sensitive individuals.
+  <p align="center">Psychopathy inflicts a negative impact with how I interact with individuals.
 Be cognizant of my tendency to almost never be profound nor prudent.
   If I don't take accountability for my actions then suck it up you had it coming .
-Unless I'm feeling nice or you're a cool friend/mutual that I'm unfathomably inclined to .
+Unless I'm feeling nice or you're a cool friend/mutual that I'm unfathomably inclined to(yes, I refer to my dear oomfs) . iwc if you're expecting to be treated w/ care

  <p align="center">ill update straw bcz it initially looked so ass(maybe)